mojaloop/central-event-processor/README.md

 Email notifier service is a separate app, that observes the same topic for messages with field *from* = `SYSTEM`.
 Its code is available in the [email-notifier](https://github.com/mojaloop/email-notifier) repository.

-## Auditing Dependencies
+## 15. Auditing Dependencies

-We use `npm-audit-resolver` along with `npm audit` to check dependencies for vulnerabilities, and keep track of resolved dependencies with an `audit-resolv.json` file.
+We use `npm-audit-resolver` along with `npm audit` to check dependencies for node vulnerabilities, and keep track of resolved dependencies with an `audit-resolve.json` file.

 To start a new resolution process, run:
 ```bash